Biosimilars (Available for infliximab, rituximab, etanercept and adalimumab)

 How Will I Take My Biosimilar?

-Biosimilars are taken in the same way as their reference medication (including how they are used before, during and after pregnancy).
+Biosimilars are taken in the same way as their reference biologic (including how they are used before, during and after pregnancy).
 They have the same possible side effects, contraindications and monitoring tests.

 Which Biosimilars Are Available in Australia?